 Perla Field, Gulf of Venezuela, Venezuela

 Repsol's reserves have been depleted over the past few years due to matured oil fields and production contracts in several South American countries.
 Therefore, the company plans to raise production through new discoveries offshore Brazil and Venezuela.
 Venezuela is focusing on expanding gas output and exporting LNG.
 Venezuela has a reported 179tcf of natural gas reserves.
-It held about 2.6% of total proven natural reserves in 2008.
+It held approximately 2.6% of total proven natural reserves in 2008.

 Perla discovery and drilling